-selection, community mobilization and engagement is maintained through a combination of actions.
+After initial CHC development and CHW fundraising to meet the cost of an identified selection, community mobilization and engagement is maintained through a combination of actions.
 The CHWs equipped with kits carry out home visits to each household in their catchment area at CHWs. least once a month and are available daily at known locations during certain hours to provide health services for care-seeking individuals.
 They also carry out referrals.
 CHWs keep data on the area of their responsibility displayed on a chalkboard in the community centre.
-CHCs plan and coordinate monthly Community Dialogue Days when the entire community comes together to discuss health concerns on which action is needed and quarterly Community Action Days to tackle issues like protection of springs, inspection of households for functional latrines, or
+CHCs plan and coordinate monthly Community Dialogue Days when the entire community comes together to discuss health concerns on which action is needed and guarterly Community Action Days to tackle issues like protection of springs, inspection of households for functional latrines, or

-After initial CHC development and CHW fundraising to meet the cost of an identified need.
-Technical advice and supervisory support is available from a Community Health Extension Worker (CHEW), a midlevel health worker involved in supervising discussed above, research shows that community participation models are also subject to local contextualization.
+As with each of the operational design components discussed above, research shows that community participation models are also subject to local contextualization.
 There is no standard definition of a community or one set model for community participation.
 As each community is a reflection of its local culture, history, politics and interaction with the health system, each unique local context will present differentiated challenges to standardized health services.
 These challenges will change over time with demographic and epidemiological shifts.
 In addition, it is important to recognize that any "community" is not a single entity.
 Often a community is a variety of groups that are related in some way (most commonly by geography), and there will likely be divergences on key common issues.
 Sub-national variation in community engagement mechanisms with a core common structure is recommended, as with the other operational design components noted above.